dreamingechoes/docker-images/README.md

 # Docker images

 A set of Docker images to use in the development of my personal projects.
-All available at [hub.docker.com](hub.docker.com). **Always work in progress**.
+All available at [hub.docker.com](hub.docker.com).

 ## Usage example

 Let's pretend that you're developing a `Phoenix` application and you want to create a basic `Dockerfile` for development purposes.
 The code of you `Dockerfile` will look like this:

 ```
-FROM dreamingechoes/elixir:1.5.1
+FROM dreamingechoes/elixir:1.6.1

 # Install hex, rebar, and get deps
 ENV MIX_ENV=dev